1650–1700 in Western fashion: Hairstyles

 Throughout the period, men wore their hair long with curls well past the shoulders.
 The bangs (fringe) were usually combed forward and allowed to flow over the forehead a bit.
-Although men had worn wigs to cover up thinning hair or baldness since 1624 when King Louis XIII of France (1601–1643) started to pioneer wig-wearing, the popularity of the wig or periwig as the standard wardrobe is usually credited to his son and successor Louis XIV of France (1638–1715).
+Although men had worn wigs to cover up thinning hair or baldness since 1624 when King Louis XIII (1601–1643) started to pioneer wig-wearing, the popularity of the wig or periwig as the standard wardrobe is usually credited to his son and successor Louis XIV (1638–1715).
 Louis started to go bald at a relatively young age and had to cover up his baldness with wigs.
 His early wigs very much imitated what were the hairstyles of the day, but they gave a thicker and fuller appearance than natural hair.
 Due to the success of the wigs, other men started to wear wigs as well.
 Wigs were introduced into the English-speaking world with other French styles when Charles II was restored to the throne in 1660, following a lengthy exile in France.
 By 1680, a part in the middle of the wig became the norm.
 The hair on either side of the part continued to grow in the 1680s until by the 1690s two very high pronounced points developed on the forehead.
 As well, during the 1680s, the wig was divided into three parts: the front including the center part and the long curls which fell well past the shoulders, the back of the head which was combed rather close to the head, and a mass of curls which flowed down the shoulders and back.
 The curls of the wig throughout the 1660s until 1700 were rather loose.
 Tighter curls would not make their appearance until after 1700.
 Every natural color of wig was possible.
 Louis XIV tended to favor a brown wig.
 His son, commonly referred to as Monseigneur, was well known for wearing blond wigs.
 Facial hair declined in popularity during this period although thin moustaches remained popular up until the 1680s.

 Hats and headgear

 Hats vary greatly during this period.
 Hats with very tall crowns, derived from the earlier capotain but with flat crowns, were popular until the end of the 1650s.
 The brims varied as well.
 Hats were decorated with feathers.
 By the 1660s, a very small hat with a very low crown, little brim, and large amount of feathers was popular among the French courtiers.
 Later in the 1660s, very large brims and moderate crowns became popular.
 Sometimes one side of the brim would be turned up.
 These continued fashionable well into the 1680s.
 From the 1680s until 1700, various styles and combinations of upturned brims were in fashion, from one brim upturned to three brims upturned (the tricorne).
 Even the angle at which the brims were situated on the head varied.
-Sometimes with a tricorne, the point would meet over the forehead or it would be set at a 45 degree angle from the forehead.
+Sometimes with a tricorne, the point would meet over the forehead or it would be set at a 45-degree angle from the forehead.